|

 This is useful if the command contains a value which always changes.
 If

-the number of commands change, though, the target will still be out of
+the number of commands change, though, the target is still considered out

-date.
-The same effect applies to any command line that uses the variable
+of date.
+The same effect applies to any command line that uses the

-.OODATE, which can be used for that purpose even
+variable .OODATE, which can be used for that purpose

 skip-compare-for-some: